Skip to main content

 1. Handle failures gracefully — Always have a fallback condition

-2. Validate inputs first — Use function steps to validate data before tool calls
+2. Validate inputs first — Use a Code Step to validate data before tool calls

 3. Inform the user — Use the script property to set expectations (“Let me check that for you…”, “Let me see…” or “Ok…”)